-Format renew dhcp {<slot/port> | network-port}
+Format renew dhcp { <slot port=""> network-port}</slot> Mode Privileged EXEC show dhcp lease

-Note: This command can be used on in-band ports as well as network show dhcp lease
+Note: This command can be used on in-band ports as well as network (out-of-band) port.

-(out-of-band) port.

 Use this command to display a list of IPv4 addresses currently leased from a DHCP server on a specific in-band interface or all in-band interfaces.
 This command does not apply to service or network ports.